Lunit will participate in a Groundbreaking Prospective Study to Validate AI Performance

-Lunit will participate in a Groundbreaking Prospective Study to Validate AI Performance (Di giovedì 8 aprile 2021) will AI Identify Breast Cancer Better Than Radiologists in Actual Clinical Screening?
-SEOUL, South Korea, April 8, 2021 /PRNewswire/

-Lunit, a leading medical AI startup, today announced that it will participate in the new Study conducted by the research team of Karolinska Institutet in Sweden.
-According to Lunit, this research is the first Prospective Study in Europe to Validate the Performance of AI in an actual clinical trial of screening mammography.
-Dr. Fredrik Strand and his research team at Karolinska Institutet will assess the Performance of Lunit INSIGHT MMG combined with radiologists in a true screening population, compared to the "double-reading" ...Leggi su liberoquotidiano

-Lunit, a leading medical AI startup, today announced that it will participate in the new Study conducted by the research team of Karolinska Institutet in Sweden.
-According to Lunit, this research is the first Prospective Study in Europe to Validate the Performance of AI in an actual clinical trial of screening mammography.
-Dr. Fredrik Strand and his research team at Karolinska Institutet will assess the Performance of Lunit INSIGHT MMG combined with radiologists in a true screening population, compared to the "double-reading" ...Leggi su liberoquotidiano
+Lunit will participate in a Groundbreaking Prospective Study to Validate AI Performance (Di giovedì 8 aprile 2021) ...
+South Korea, April 8, 2021 /PRNewswire/ - Lunit, a leading medical AI startup, today announced that it will participate in the new Study conducted by the research team of Karolinska Institutet in ...Leggi su ultimora.news

 Advertising